Would you like to become a UKPHR moderator?

 A reference will be required prior to formal appointment, so please state at least one referee who will vouch for your professional competence.

 Your application will be acknowledged by UKPHR within 3 working days.
 Short-listed applicants will be invited to attend for interview.
 We will advise you of the outcome by email.

-Being registered enhances professional recognition of public health practice by employers, commissioners of public health services, other professionals and the public.
+Being registered enhances professional recognition of public health practice by employers, other professionals and the public.